LearnWeb3DAO/Layer2/README.md

 The drawbacks of side chains are that they can be more centralized.
 For example, if their consensus protocol uses a less secure or less decentralized approach in order to have higher transaction throughput and those nodes collude to commit fraud.

-Important to note that, unlike other solutions below, side chains are *technically* not layer 2 because they do not use the security of the main chain, but are often referred to as such.
+Important to note that, unlike other solutions below, side chains are *technically* not Layer 2 because they do not use the security of the main chain, but are often referred to as such.

 #### Further Reading
 [Side chains on ethereum.org](https://ethereum.org/en/developers/docs/scaling/sidechains)